logo

 [options]: See Command Line Parameters below

-[max request token size]: -s <number of tokens> / --size <number of tokens>:
+[max request token size]: -s <number of tokens> or --size <number of tokens>:

 Admin Companion works with "max request token size" (also called context window), which is counted in tokens (one token equals to approx. 0.75 words).